James-Crowfoot/James-Crowfoot/README.md

 - 🌱 I’m currently learning computer science gcse

 - 😄 Pronouns: He/Him

+- 💾 I am currently working on a Computer Science Revision Quiz - Go check it out!

-- ⚡ Fun fact: I collect bus numbers
+- ⚡ Fun fact: I volunteer on a heritage railway

 <!---
 James-Crowfoot/James-Crowfoot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.